alwayslearningtechguy/wonderfulmysteriousapp/Manual_Testing.md

 5. Repeat for "Achromatopsia".
 6. Enable "Force dark mode".
 Verify the page does not become unreadable.

-**Why manual:** Visual layout, responsive breakpoints, and colour blindness rendering are not fully asserted in automated tests.
+**Why manual:** Visual layout, responsive breakpoints, and color blindness rendering are not fully asserted in automated tests.

 ---